 - Neck Lift Columbus, Ohio – to re-drape the neck skin

-Well, this was far from the truth.
-Plenty of Hollywood outsiders including people in Columbus, Ohio were having cosmetic procedures, but no one talked about it.
+Many people assumed only the Hollywood elite can afford a Facelift procedure.
+This is far from the truth.
+Plenty of Hollywood outsiders including people in Columbus, Ohio have had cosmetic procedures through the years, but no one talked about it.
 They would slip out of their social circle for several months and then suddenly reappear looking refreshed and rejuvenated.
 Today, people are much more open to having “things” done.
 There is so much more information readily available about cosmetic procedures on the internet and elsewhere that aesthetic medicine is no longer taboo and has become much more mainstream.

 However, facelift surgery still remains somewhat mystical.
 By the time people come to see me for consultation, they are aware their facial skin has loosened, particularly along the jaw line and under the chin or perhaps the muscle bands in the front of the neck are now more visible.
 Invariably, they will lift their cheeks as if to demonstrate the laxity.